appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-use-data-from-async-functions-in-sync-fields.md

 ```javascript
 {{getAllUsers.data}}
 ```
-Appsmith handles the query execution and generates the data when you bind a query using `data` attribute and displays generated data in a table widget.
+When using the `data` attribute, Appsmith executes the query, generates the data and shows it in a Table widget.

 ## Pro tips
-It's important to note that the table data property is a synchronous field and expects data to be passed to it.
+It's important to note that the [Table Data](/reference/widgets/table#table-data) property is a synchronous field and expects data to be passed to it.
 If you bind a run method, it results in an error.
 For more information on troubleshooting this issue, see the [Sync field errors](/help-and-support/troubleshooting-guide/widget-errors#sync-field-error.) section.

 You can choose to execute the API or query when the page is loaded by enabling the "Run on page load" option in the Query or API settings.
 For more information, see the [Run on page load](/core-concepts/data-access-and-binding/querying-a-database/query-settings#run-query-on-page-load) section.
 Additionally, you can configure similar settings for asynchronous functions.
 For more information, see the [Asynchoronous JavaScript Function Settings](/core-concepts/writing-code/javascript-editor-beta/asynchronous-javascript-function-settings) section.